ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Brainstorm

 ## Chapter 6
-- take charge of your feelings
+- Take charge of your feelings
 - You and only you create your emotions
 - Find a way to master them or fall hostage to them
 - Worst at dialogue - let emotions over take them; good at dialogue suppress emotions and keep conversation going, but eventually snap and react with silence or violence; best: act ON emotions, choose emotions to act upon and choose behaviors that create better results